Time and Time Again (novel)

 Time and Time Again is a 2014 novel by Ben Elton.
-In a fictional 2024, former soldier and University of Cambridge graduate Hugh Stanton is summoned to go back in time and prevent the outbreak of World War 1.
-A review of the book in The Guardian notes that it "has the makings of a decent Young Adult novel" A book review in the Irish Examiner was of the opinion that "the novel that started with such a bang, ended with a fizzle."
+In a fictional 2024, former soldier and University of Cambridge graduate Hugh Stanton is summoned to go back in time and prevent the outbreak of World War I. A review of the book in The Guardian notes that it "has the makings of a decent Young Adult novel" A book review in the Irish Examiner was of the opinion that "the novel that started with such a bang, ended with a fizzle."